EC Digital transformation

 The project team is supported by a director-level working group set up by Catherine Day at the beginning of 2013 and chaired by DG COMM.
 At their first meeting the directors adopted a series of principles of online communication, the first of which is to focus on user needs when we communicate online.

-The digital transformation/web rationalisation programme has been framed by.
+The digital transformation/web rationalisation programme has been framed by notes addressed in March 2012 and 2013 to all Directors-General.

 "We believe that digital communication channels can bring the EU closer to people and enable the Commission to play its role more effectively.
 A strong digital presence will help us be more relevant, coherent and transparent while giving the institution a more human face.
 We believe that our decentralised organisation can best achieve this with a central, cross-DG multi-disciplinary team that: